lucaslencinas-zz/spaceapp/README.md

 ## [GOT a Flight](http://www.delay.ml/) - [Live demo](http://www.delay.ml/demo/)
 > ***Flight delay prediction system*** - Solution to the aeronautic Challenge from NASA Space Apps Challenge 2016 Clear for Take Off.
 It was developed in less than 48hs.

-> The server source code is at [this repository](https://github.com/francoprud/clear-for-take-off)
+> The server source code in at [this repository](https://github.com/francoprud/clear-for-take-off)

 ### Collaborators